sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 # Father Patrick de la Rocque

-In my online travels, I had encountered the _Theologische_ Version of the quotation in one other place: a 2002 article in the Angelus Online by Father Patrick de la Rocque, SSPX.[^11]
+In my online travels, I had encountered the _Theologische_ Version of the quotation in one other place: a 2002 article[^11] in the Angelus Online by Father Patrick de la Rocque, SSPX.

 (Fr. de la Rocque's biography can be found here[^12].
 In a case study in 'nothing is ever Trad Enough, the good padre incurred the wrath of Traditio in 2006.[^13])

 In any case, Fr. de la Rocque's article, as Angelus tells us, was "Translated from Nouvelles de Chrétienté, No. 71, Jan.
 2002."
 This article is the earliest example I can find online of the _Theologische_ Version and the erroneous _Revue Theologisches_ attribution.

-The _Nouvelles de Chretiente_ appears to be a long-running newsletter of the SSPX.
+The _Nouvelles de Chrétienté_ appears to be a long-running newsletter of the SSPX.
 I contacted the SSPX's website to see if I could request a copy of the article, but unfortunately never heard back.
 I've been unable to track down this 2002 _Nouvelle de Chretiente_ article.
 Nevertheless, it gave me an important clue.

 # A trip to Fontgombault Abbey